lucapinello/CRISPResso/README.rst

 3) Needle from the EMBOSS suite(tested with 6.6.0): ftp://emboss.open-bio.org/pub/EMBOSS/

 If the setup fails on your machine you have to install them manually and put these utilities/binary files in your path!

+To check that the installation worked, open a terminal window and execute CRISPResso --help, you should see the help page.

+The setup will create automatically a folder in your home folder called CRISPresso_dependencies, don't delete it or it will stop to work!

 Usage
 -----